Cavaliers vs. Warriors Player Props Betting Odds

 |REB

-- The 14.5-point total set for Mobley on Sunday is 4.5 fewer points than his season scoring average.
+- The 14.5-point over/under set for Mobley on Saturday is 4.5 lower than his season scoring average of 19.0.

+- He averages 2.2 more rebounds than his over/under on Saturday (which is 9.5).

 Get Mobley gear at Fanatics!